esa-sceva/data-collection/README.md

 **Additional Note**: the `make down` command can be executed to stop the docker container.

 ## Configuration
-The configuration file is located in the `config` folder and is named `config.json`.
+The configuration file is provided, in its relative path, by the `CONFIGURATION_FILE` key in the `.env` file.
 The configuration file contains the parameters to be used in the pipeline.
 Each main key of the JSON file represents the configuration of a different scraper.
 The name of the key is the name of the scraper and the value is a dictionary containing the Pydantic model of the scraper configuration.
 For more examples, please take a look to the already implemented scrapers and their configurations.

 ## Usage